-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)

 - a) written examination (approx. 60 to 90 minutes) or

 - b) term paper (approx. 15 pages) or

 - c) portfolio (approx. 50 hours)